-I wish to acknowledge receipt of the National Paediatric Diabetes Audit Feasibility Sturveport.
+I wish to acknowledge receipt of the National Paediatric Diabetes Audit Feasibility Study report.

-Following your presentation to the NOCA Governance Board on the 24th Macro 2022 and feedback garnered from our membership, we are delighted to endorse this report.
-I wish to congratulate you NOCA Paediatric Programme Manager Cliona McGarvey and the Steering Committee in the development of this report.
+Following your presentation to the NOCA Governance Board on the 24th March 2022 and feedback garnered from our membership, we are delighted to endorse this report.
+I wish to congratulate you, NOCA Paediatric Programme Manager Cliona McGarvey and the Steering Committee in the development of this report.

-Please accept this as formal endorsement from the NOCA Governance Board of the National Paediatric Diabetes Audit Feasibility Study report and we wish you every success in your ongoing commitment to the paediatric diabetes patients in chair National Office of Clinical Audit Governance Board MOFRSTRICT
+Please accept this as formal endorsement from the NOCA Governance Board of the National Paediatric Diabetes Audit Feasibility Study report and we wish you every success in your ongoing commitment to the paediatric diabetes patients in Ireland.